Fraser Basin Council

 The Fraser ― A River in Need of Help

 The Fraser River is at the heart of British Columbia.
-This is the longest river within BC — stretching nearly 1,400 km from the Rockies to the Salish Sea.
+This is the longest river within BC — stretching nearly 1,400 km from the Rockies to the Salish Sea — and one of the world's great wild salmon rivers.
+The Fraser Basin is BC's largest, and Canada’s fifth largest, drainage system — 240,000 square km (roughly a quarter of the province).
+For a sense of the scale, consider that all of Great Britain, or most of California, could fit within it.

-One of the world’s most important salmon rivers, the Fraser has been impacted by over a century of population growth and development.
+Following British and European settlement, the Fraser River and the Basin were impacted by over a century of intensive population growth and development.
 By the 1980s, alarm bells were ringing over the fast pace of industrial activity, urbanization and pollution from various sources.
 The health of the river was in jeopardy.
 Although the situation seemed bleak, environmental management agencies believed the river could recover if steps were taken.

 One “watershed moment” came when Gordon Campbell, then Mayor of Vancouver, and John Backhouse, then Mayor of Prince George, challenged each other to "clean up their parts of the river."
 The joint challenge reminded everyone of the efforts needed all along the Fraser River and across jurisdictional boundaries.